 Delawareans are happy that the clement weather is here to stay so that we can get some fresh air and enjoy nature’s gifts.
-Now is the perfect time to inspect your deck to make sure it is up for your outdoor entertainment plans ahead.
+Now is the perfect time to inspect your deck to ensure it is up for your outdoor entertainment plans.
 It is important to ensure that your deck structure is safe and in top shape for family and friends to enjoy.

 Most deck repairs are easy fixes, inexpensive and take little time to implement.
 If you want to be sure your deck is safe and appealing for the season, take the time to inspect and address the following warning signs of a dangerous deck.